| 1-2

 "mate" that is) to their businessman friend

 inside and reemerge carrying beer, ice cream or both.
+Back in Foster Bay, I had

 left Niels and Tomas a map with both Buladelah and